 As you browse through this site, you will find information and links that will help you learn more about the services offered and the Mothers & Babies First™ philosophy.
 To start, click the "A Little About Jeanne" tab.

-There is a breastfeeding support group in Morgan Hill & Gilroy!
+There is a monthly breastfeeding support group in Morgan Hill and Gilroy!

-La Leche League of South Valley meets every third Tuesday of the month at 6:30 pm at the Centennial Recreation Center, Activity Room 2, 171 W. Edmundson in Morgan Hill and every last Saturday of the month at 10 am at Mango Street Kids Consignment Store, 7579 Monterey St. in Gilroy.
+La Leche League, South Valley meets every third Tuesday of the month at 6:30 pm at the Casa Natal Birth Center, 50 W. Main St., Suite D in Morgan Hill and every last Saturday of the month at 10 am in Gilroy.